secureCodeBox/secureCodeBox/hooks/persistence-defectdojo/README.md

     --set="defectdojo.authentication.userId=42"
 ```

-### DefectDojo Minimum Severity
+### DefectDojo minimum severity

 It has come to our attention, that _DefectDojo_ become slow when handling a lot of data.
 A lot of data in _DefectDojo_ can be informational findings one likes to ignore.
-Therefore, _Defectdojo_ provides the option to only create findings for scan finding from a certain severity level and above, thus lowering the amount of data stored.
+Therefore _DefectDojo_ provides the option to only create findings for scan finding from a certain severity level and above, thus lowering the amount of data stored.
 We integrate this option in our scans by providing the "defectdojo.securecodebox.io/minimum_severity" annotation for scans.
 This is an example of how the minimum severity for findings of a scan can be set:

 ```yaml
 apiVersion: "execution.securecodebox.io/v1"